Hawker centre: Singapore

 The hawker centres in Singapore are owned by three government bodies, namely the National Environment Agency (NEA) under the parent Ministry of Sustainability and the Environment (MSE), Housing and Development Board (HDB) and JTC Corporation.
 All the centres owned by HDB and NEA, in turn, are regulated by NEA with the individual Town Councils managing the HDB owned centres.
 JTC owned centres are self-managed.

-In 2011, Singapore announced plans to develop 10 hawker centers, which equates to 600 stalls in the next decade.
-This will stabilise food prices and reduce rent of hawker stands over time.
+In 2011, Singapore announced plans to develop 10 hawker centres, which equates to 600 stalls in the next decade.
+It was expected to stabilise food prices and reduce rent of hawker stalls over time.

 As of 2016, two Singaporean food stalls, both located in hawker centres, became the first street food vendors to be awarded a Michelin Star for excellence in eating.
 The two stalls are Hong Kong Soya Sauce Chicken Rice and Noodle and Hill Street Tai Hwa Pork Noodle.
+Hawker Chan later lost its star in 2021, so only one hawker in Singapore has a Michelin Star as of 2025.
 As of 2019, more than 40 hawker stalls were awarded Michelin Star and Bib Gourmand in Singapore.
+In 2023, they already constituted the majority of the list.

 In 2019, Singapore submitted its nomination to inscribe its hawker culture on the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
 Inscription was announced on 16 December 2020, when UNESCO described the hawker centre as "‘community dining rooms’ where people from diverse backgrounds gather and share the experience of dining over breakfast, lunch and dinner."

-With effect from 1 September 2021, it is a littering offence now to leave behind food trays, crockery, used tissues, wet wipes, drink straws, food wrappers, drink cans, plastic water bottles, food remnants and any other litters at hawker centres.
+With effect from 1 September 2021, it is an offence to leave behind food trays, crockery, used tissues, wet wipes, drink straws, food wrappers, drink cans, plastic water bottles, food remnants and any other litter at hawker centres.
 First-time offenders will be issued a written warning.
-Second-time offenders will face a composition fine of $300 and subsequent offenders may face court fines under the Environmental Public Health Act.
+Second-time offenders will face a composition fine of SGD$300 and subsequent offenders may face court fines under the Environmental Public Health Act.